Marginal note:Further definitions — firearms

 Marginal note:Effect of judicial acts

-3.1 Unless otherwise provided or ordered, anything done by a court, justice or judge is effective from the moment it is done, whether or not it is reduced to writing.
+(2) Unless otherwise provided or ordered, if anything is done from the bench by a court, justice or judge and it is reduced to writing, the clerk of the court may sign the writing.

 Marginal note:Postcard a chattel, value